trilogy-data/pytrilogyt/README.md

 ## Simple Declarative Data Pipelines

-Combine the simplicity of Preql/Trilogy with the modern data stack.
+Combine the simplicity of Trilogy with the modern data stack.

 Compile your models to ETL scripts to run on demand.
 Rebuild, run, and test easily.

-Translates 'Persist' statements in Preql/Trilogy to scheduled ETL jobs.
+Translates 'Persist' statements in Trilogy to scheduled ETL jobs.

 Currently supported backends:
 - DBT